safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 The most obvious one, which was a complaint of similar systems such as freenet, will be bandwidth and latency.
 If the network cannot achieve efficiency in delivering and storing data, it will not be popular.
 There are strict physical limits to the speed at which a global network can operate, light simply won't travel through fibre optic any faster.
 Safe will need to overcome that constraint, especially given the multi-hop non-geographic chained-request method in use (like TOR) which can drastically increase the latency of the network.
 There's [a good analysis and discussion of this bottleneck](https://safenetforum.org/t/hardware-network-communications-speeds-lags-bottlenecks/6021) on the SAFE Network forum.

-One of the ways this is resolved is called opportunistic caching.
+One of the ways this is resolved is with caching.
 The idea is that popular data is cached close to the source requesting it, so any future requests can be served much more rapidly.
 Caching is well known to be an extremely prickly subject, one that I'm not going to cover here; all I want is to bring awareness to this feature so if it's something you're interested in there's a stepping-off point to your search.

 Another issue around scaling for both networks is participation.
 In bitcoin this is the problem of having enough 'full nodes'.
-In the SAFE Network this will probably be problem of having enough 'vaults' (although slightly different since a vault is like both bitcoins full nodes and a miners).
+In the SAFE Network this will probably be problem of having enough 'vaults' (although slightly different since a vault is like both bitcoins full nodes and miners).
 How do you ensure that people participate and how do you keep them involved once they begin?

 There is no simple answer to this.
 A few points can be posited, but ultimately participation behavior can only be observed once the network is running.
 One advantage of safe is that to become a vault requires no overhead; simply download and start the software.
 Becoming a full node in bitcoin requires downloading the entire blockchain before the node can be a meaningful member of the network.
 True, there is some overhead to becoming a vault in that it's required to gain some level of authority from the network, but this is extremely lightweight and essentially zero cost, especially compared to downloading the blockchain.